artfulbytes/bots2d/README.md

         + Customizable line follower path
     - It's easy to create new assets...
 * Language binding ("Software-in-loop")
-    - Controller code can be written in C for easier transfer to a real target.
+    - Controller code can be written in C (easy to transfer to a real MCU)

 ## Limitations
-* No drag-and-drop GUI
-    - Everything is set up through code
-* Not tested on macOS (OpenGL is deprecated on macOS)
+* Not built or tested on macOS (OpenGL is deprecated on macOS)
 * Physics
     - Object dimensions limited to 0.01-1m
         + As a consequence of Box2D being limited to 0.1-10m
         + The physics scale factor can be changed, but the span between min and max is still limited
-    - Approximated top-view physics
+    - Roughly approximated top-view physics
         + Sets Box2D gravity to 0 and uses [b2FrictionJoint](https://box2d.org/documentation/classb2_friction_joint.html) for friction.
+* Rendering
+    - No z-indexing, you must create objects in the order you want them rendered.
+* No drag-and-drop GUI
+    - Everything is set up through code
 * Performance
-    - Not optimized for simulating huge amounts of objects
-    - Lacks standard optimization techniques such as batch rendering and memory-efficient ECS.
+    - To keep the code simple, it's not optimized for complex simulations (involving many objects)
     - Simulation speed is limited to the frame rate, typically 60 Hz

 ## Getting started
-To get you started, there is a testapp under ***testapp/***, which shows you how to use the framework.
-It contains a set of scenes based on the existing robotics assets under ***assets/***.
+There is a testapp under ***testapp/***, which shows you how to use the framework.
+It contains a set of scenes based on the existing robotics assets (under ***assets/***).

 ### Clone
 Bots2D depends on other git projects checked out at specific commits.
 These